 The Nexus initiative focuses on the regional variations of the nexus, in all its forms and manifestations, and is underpinned by several regional workshops:

 A diverse range of relevant stakeholders partook in the meetings, including representatives of different governmental agencies, members of the academia, the private sector, international and regional organizations and civil society and non- governmental organizations.
 From the information and data gathered during the meetings, and further consultations with relevant stakeholders, UNICRI in cooperation with the Netherlands and under the auspices of the Global Counter terrorism Forum (GCTF) developed The Hague Good Practices on the Nexus between Transnational Organized Crime and Terrorism.
 The Good Practices document was endorsed at the GCTF ministerial meeting in New York in September 2018 and presented at the Security Council Open briefing of the Counter-Terrorism Committee on “The nexus between international terrorism and transnational organized crime” in October 2018.

-In order to translate the Good Practices into concrete actions, UNICRI is currently developing a Toolkit that will (a) help Member States to better understand and identify the phenomenon and how it is manifested and facilitated in specific contexts, including how the nexus works to erode state capacity and overall security; and, (b) provide Member States with guidance to respond to the links between organized crime and terrorism, and build capacity that will further enable Member States to address the nexus and its associated crimes.
-The toolkit will be available in the first quarter of 2019.
+In order to translate the Good Practices into concrete actions, UNICRI has developed a Policy Toolkit that will (a) help Member States to better understand and identify the phenomenon and how it is manifested and facilitated in specific contexts, including how the nexus works to erode state capacity and overall security; and, (b) provide Member States with guidance to respond to the links between organized crime and terrorism, and build capacity that will further enable Member States to address the nexus and its associated crimes.